 FanPAWstic News with Tina!

-Tina's here with a big dose of cuteness in today's FanPAWstic News!
+Tina's here with some of the most adorable animal videos you'll see!
+Time for FanPAWstic News!

 View CBS News In